Diagnosis Is Key to Payment for Tumor Markers- Published on Wed, Aug 01, 2001

 Some local carriers follow the proposed national rule while others do not, and still others have no written policy for the tests.
 "HCFA has reviewed comments for the proposed rule, and the final version is expected to be published in September 2001," says Suzzette Feliciano,

 reimbursement specialist for Polymedco, maker of several tumor- marker tests.
-After the final rule is published, carriers are expected to have one to two [...]
+After the final rule is published, carriers are expected to have one to two years to comply with the national coverage policy.
+Note: HCFA [...]